kimt0t0/Role-Mates/README.md

 This is a school project aiming to develop a CRUD REST API with Node.js and frontend interface with React.
 It may be shifted to Vue.js later.
 Feel free to help or use (non commercially) AFTER MAY 20th, 2023.

+Non authenticated users can only access index, about, rules, the games list (with games with a 'public' status only).
+Authenticated users can access index, about, rules, the games list (with games with a 'public' status only), games details, create/update/delete games, characters, messages or images for their avatar/games/characters.
+Admin accounts can read, create, update and delete everything.

 - [Role Mates](#role-mates)
   - [Requirements](#requirements)
   - [Getting started](#getting-started)
   - [Work remaining](#work-remaining)
     - [Backend (web API)](#backend-web-api)
     - [Frontend (client application)](#frontend-client-application)
+  - [Questions] (#questions)
   - [References](#references)

 ## Requirements